MAN Lion's City: Type designation system

 For example, an ND323F low-floor double-decker bus has a power output of 320 hp.

 Chassis variants (for external bodywork)

 Low-floor chassis variants are offered for external bodywork by local bodywork manufacturers.
-Most are bodied in the local manufacturer's own styling, but some are licensed to replicate the Lion's City bodywork, usually in markets where MAN don't sell the integral variants.
+Most are bodied in the local manufacturer's own styling, but some are licensed to replicate the Lion's City bodywork, usually in markets where MAN do not sell the integral variants.
 This includes the East Lancs Kinetec for the UK market, which only replicate the front part and Gemilang Coachworks's version of the Lion's City, replicating the whole LHD bodywork for their (usually RHD) buses sold in Asia Pacific market, including the Lion's City Hybrid bodywork mounted on conventional diesel chassis.